sarthakc20/ERP-System-with-ENTNT/README.md

 ![alt text](image-3.png)

+- First three(3) products are dummy products.
+"Add product" to get the number of "Total Products" on the Dashboard.

 # Simplified ERP System with React - Documentation

 Welcome to the Simplified ERP System built with React!
 This documentation will guide you through setting up and interacting with the website.